DeUEDroid: Detecting Underground Economy Apps Based on UTG Similarity: Implementation and Evaluation

-To further confirm the effect of our system, we additional select detected \target{} from the two dataset components for manual review.
-In the wild dataset, we review a total of \num{200} \target{}, \num{156} apps are consistent with the manual review results, and the main inconsistency occurred in the judgment of investment scam and miscellaneous.
-In addition, we review \num{200} detected \target{} in the AppStore dataset, \num{132} apps are consistent with the manual inspection results.
-In conclusion, the manual review shows \system{} is effective, with the accuracy above \num{72}\%.
+To further confirm the detection result, we additionally select detected \target{} from the two dataset components for manual review.
+In total, we review a total of \num{400} apps, and \num{356} apps are consistent with the manual review results.
+Since the Out-of-distribution (OOD) of the dataset, the accuracy in the large-scale dataset is a bit lower than the ground-truth dataset.
+In conclusion, the detection result shows that \system{} is effective for large-scale \target{} detection tasks.
+And the \target{} are extremely prevalent in the wild and Appstore.
+Even though the app stores have performed checks on their apps, we still find that there are some undetected \target{} (11\% of all apps) in AppStore.

-Further, we explain the reason why the classification accuracy of the large-scale dataset is lower than the ground-truth dataset (5\% lower than the ground-truth dataset).
-Due to the huge difference between the \target{} distribution of the ground-truth dataset and the large-scale dataset, the Out-of-distribution (OOD) of our detection model is unavoidable, and thus causes a lower accuracy rate.

-Finally, the detection result shows that \system{} is effective for large-scale \target{} detection tasks (achieving over 72\% accuracy rate after manual investigation).
-Even though the app stores have manually checked their apps, we still find that there are some undetected \target{} (21\% of all apps) in AppStore.

 \textbf{Performance.} In addition, we evaluate the time consumption of our system.
 Overall, each app costs about \num{213} seconds on average, ranging from \num{9} seconds to $2,347$ seconds.
-We show the average time consumption of different app sizes in Figure~\ref{fig:time}.
-We can see that the time consumption increases with the size of the app.
-However, the time increase is stable that the time consumption fluctuation in the range of \num{15}M-\num{57}M is within \num{67}s.
-The performance results show that \system{} is large-scale resilient, which is important for real-world tasks.
+We show the average time consumption of different app sizes in Figure~\ref{fig:time} (in Appendix B).
+The \system{} time consumption is stable, where the fluctuation of time is only \num{67}s in the range \num{15}M-\num{57}M. The performance results show that \system{} is large-scale resilient.
+And we further explain that our time consumption is much less than that of the dynamic detection method.
+Through our preliminary experiments, it takes more than 30 minutes for dynamic execution techniques to traverse an app.
+For large-scale \target{} detection, our approach is more lightweight.

-We further explain that the stable time consumption is attributed to \sg{} based detection method.
-Since the app size is mainly determined by its resource files, the increase in source code (especially activity-level) is modest.
-Our detection method is less affected by app size, resulting the stable time consumption.

-\textbf{Measurement.} In Section~\ref{sec:motivation}, we have an insight that the \target{} are different from legitimate apps, and opt to serve as single-purpose applications.
-To confirm our insight, we investigate the \sg{}s produced by our system, including the number of transition pairs, the widgets, and the imprint tokens, shown in Figure~\ref{fig:measure}.
-Specifically, the \target{} are the detected ones from the large-scale dataset, while the legitimate apps are the remaining ones.
+\textbf{Measurement.} We make a measurement of the \sg{}, including the number of transition pairs, the widgets, and the imprint tokens.